jetify-com/devbox/docs/app/docs/devbox_examples/servers/nginx.md

 The following helper files will be created in your project directory:

 * devbox.d/nginx/nginx.conf
+* devbox.d/nginx/nginx.template
 * devbox.d/nginx/fastcgi.conf
 * devbox.d/web/index.html

+Devbox uses [envsubst](https://www.gnu.org/software/gettext/manual/html_node/envsubst-Invocation.html) to generate `nginx.conf` from the `nginx.template` file every time Devbox starts a shell, service, or script.
+This allows you to create an NGINX config using environment variables by modifying `nginx.template`.
+To edit your NGINX configuration, you should modify the `nginx.template` file.

 Note that by default, NGINX is configured with `./devbox.d/web` as the root directory.
-To change this, you should modify `./devbox.d/nginx/nginx.conf`
+To change this, you should modify `./devbox.d/nginx/nginx.template`

 ### Environment Variables
 ```bash